 Daisy and I have really increased the variety of fruits and vegetables we are buying, and consuming.
+I’m still having to use recipes like vegan mayonnaise to bulk out her calories at times, but she’s so willing to try new foods.
 This book has helped us in our quest to waste significantly less food and also to have a greater variety of meals we can cook and enjoy together.
 I have found it easy to adapt most of the recipes, for Daisy’s dietary needs.

 So many bright and colourful recipes

 The variety of recipes featured in this book are fantastic.
 Every dish is bright, colourful and looks appetising too.
 It’s really simple to make switches if you need to, and there are a surprisingly high amount of budget-friendly recipes too.
 You won’t need to spend hours in your kitchen to prepare the recipes featured in this book and overall we have absolutely loved it.
 The images make me excited to create the dishes and we’ve been eating much healthier for breakfast and lunch too, areas where previously we have slacked.
 The chunky parsnip soup has to be one of my favourite recipes EVER!

 Fancy buying Get Your Kids to Eat Anything?*